svidmar/CPR_pdf_searcher/readme.md

 ## Overview

 This script is designed to scan through PDF files within a specified directory, identifying and logging Danish Personal Identification numbers (CPR numbers).
-These numbers follow a specific format, either "DDMMYY-XXXX" or "DDMMYYXXXX", where `DDMMYY` represents the date of birth, and `XXXX` is a unique identifier.
+These numbers follow a specific format, either "DDMMYY-XXXX" or "DDMMYYXXXX", where `DDMMYY` represents the date of birth, and `XXXX` is a serial number.

 ## Dependencies